 - Start with a basic type of litter and an open tray.
 We’d suggest a ‘natural’ type of litter, as it’s should appeal to your cat’s basic instincts.
 Whatever type you choose, stick it it for the duration of training.
 Chopping and changing litter types will only confuse your pet.
 Avoid anything with deodorants or chemicals during the training stage.
 The open tray is easy for your cat to find and identify.

 - Choose a space carefully.
 Cats like a bit of privacy when they need the toilet.
 The middle of a room is never a good idea!
 A quiet corner is a good choice.
 Don’t put it too close to their food – cats are clean creatures and won’t go to the toilet near where they eat.
+Also consider the possibility of your cat kicking litter; you don’t want a surface near it that would be a major problem if it got dirty.
+The same applies with the risk of a cat tracking litter through the house.
+Ideally, everything near it should be wipe clean!

 - Introduce your cat to the litter tray.
 The easiest way to do this, believe it or not, is just to pick them up and place them in it.
 It’s likely that they’ll have a quick pad around and then walk away, but they’ll remember where it is.
 The majority of cats understand what it’s for automatically, and will come back when they need to use it.